 In the acute stage, shorter treatments focused on reducing inflammation and increasing mobility are recommended until inflammation is minimal and the client can tolerate manual pressure to the tissues.
 A grade 1 sprain often heals in approximately 1 week, and treatments can be scheduled twice per week until symptoms subside.
 Grade 2 sprains can heal in as little as 2 weeks, but could take up to 6 weeks to heal well enough to return to activity without symptoms.
 Treatments can be scheduled twice per week until mobility and strength are restored, and weekly after that until compensating patterns are resolved.
 Grade 3 sprains, depending on whether the ligament is surgically repaired, may take up to 2 months to heal sufficiently to perform normal activities of daily living without symptoms.
 Depending on the progress of healing and complications, you may want to discuss the injury with the client's health care provider before initiating treatment.
-With proper clearance, treatments can be scheduled twice per week until mobility and strength are restored, and weekly after that week of the client's health care provider before initiating treatment.
 With proper clearance, treatments can be scheduled twice per week until mobility and strength are restored, and weekly after that until compensating patterns resolve.